-The automotive industry in Croatia is not very developed: in this country, industry enterprises mainly manufacture auto parts and software for transport.
+The automotive industry in Croatia is not very developed: in this country, industrial enterprises mainly produce automotive components and transportation software.
 They supply components to world-famous companies from Germany, France, the USA, Italy, Japan, and Sweden.
-However, the Croatian market also has its car brands that deserve attention.
+However, the Croatian market also has its own automobile brands worthy of attention.
 They are not very popular abroad but are sometimes exported in small quantities, such as the electric sports car produced by Rimac Automobili.
-Let’s look at the brightest representatives of the local auto industry.
+Let’s consider the brightest representatives of the local car industry.

 Crobus

 AZ Crobus is a well-known bus manufacturer in Croatia, registered in 2006.
-Its history began with an intercity bus project.
-The prototype of the tourist liner, named after the goddess of the morning dawn Zora, was created in 2011, after which it was launched into mass production.
+Its history began with the intercity bus project.
+The prototype of the tourist liner, named after the goddess of the morning dawn, Zora, was created in 2011, after which it was put into mass production.

-A logo represents the products of the Croatian manufacturer in the form of a silvery circle.
+The logo representing the Croatian manufacturer’s products is a silver circle.
 Inside it is a smaller circle covered with thin horizontal lines.
-In the center is a red parallelogram – the brightest element of the emblem.
-The frame is a wide ring with a dark gray inscription “CROBUS” located in the form of an arch at the top.
-The designers designed the drawing with a gradient and added light highlights to make the graphic composition seem voluminous.
-The company’s name is duplicated on the right: the word consists of large silver letters.
-The glyphs do not have serifs, and all the strokes are almost the same thickness.
+In the center is a red parallelogram, the emblem’s brightest element.
+The frame is a wide ring with a dark gray inscription “CROBUS,” located in the form of an arch in the upper part.
+Designers applied a gradient and added light highlights to make the graphic composition appear volumetric.
+The company name is duplicated on the right: the word consists of large silver letters.
+Glyphs have no serifs, and all strokes have almost the same thickness.

 DOK-ING Loox

-The private Croatian company DOK-ING has its automotive division.
-It appeared in 2010 when the prototype of DOK-ING Loox was presented.
-Serial production of this electric car was planned for 2012 but never started because no single investor wanted to finance it.
-The machine continues to exist on paper as a project.
+The private Croatian company DOK-ING has its own automotive division.
+It appeared in 2010 when the DOK-ING Loox prototype was presented.
+The serial production of this electric car was planned for 2012, but never started because no investor would finance it.
+The car continues to exist only on paper as a project.

-The logo of the brand of electric vehicles is in the form of a triangular crest with a high wave at the top.
+The logo of the electric car brand is a triangular ridge with a high wave on top.
 Its outer outline is bold and black.
-Then a wide white stripe was drawn, separated from the rest of the shield by a thinner black line.
-In the middle is a composition of four geometric shapes touching the corners in the center.
+Then, a wide white stripe was drawn, separated from the rest of the shield by a thinner black line.
+In the center is a composition of four geometric figures that touch the corners.
 These are two small black squares and two dark red polygons on a white background.
-They alternate, which is why the right and left sides of the picture seem to be mirror images of each other.
-The “DOK-ING” lettering uses a sans-serif font similar to Korataki Bold by Typodermic Fonts Inc.
+They alternate, so the right and left sides of the picture seem to be mirror images of each other.
+For the inscription “DOK-ING,” a sans-serif font similar to Korataki Bold by Typodermic Fonts Inc. is used.

 TAZ Neretva

-Tvornica Autobusa Zagreb is the founder of the Croatian car industry.
-This factory was opened in 1930.
-Trucks, buses, and motorcycles were produced there and exported to other countries.
-One of the main brands was TAZ Neretva passenger transport.
-Under it, minibusses were produced, popular on the Balkan Peninsula.
-But the plant was closed in the late 1990s, and all the brands disappeared with it.
+Tvornica Autobusa Zagreb is the founder of the Croatian automobile industry.
+This plant was opened in 1930.
+It produced trucks, buses, and motorcycles, which were exported to other countries.
+One of the main brands was passenger transportation TAZ Neretva.
+Minibusses, popular in the Balkans, were produced under it.
+But in the late 1990s, the plant was closed, and with it, all the brands disappeared.

 Rimac Automobiles

-Since Croatia became independent, it has hardly exported cars abroad.
+Since independence, Croatia has exported almost no cars abroad.
 But there are exceptions.
-The first of these was the electric sports car Rimac Concept One, introduced in 2013.
-It is produced by the private company Rimac Automobili, which was founded in 2009 and had been creating sports cars since then.
+The first of them was the Rimac Concept One electric sports car, presented in 2013.
+It is produced by Rimac Automobili, a private company founded in 2009 and specializing in sports cars.